-But the planet is very big and this selection proposes a trip around the world through the most impressive gardens, with more charm or with a lot of history behind.
+This selection proposes a trip around the world through the most impressive gardens.

-From cactus to fruit trees in bloom, through the classic hedge mazes or colorful explosions of flowering plants, all the gardens we show you will invite you to dream and travel with your imagination.
-Shall we go?
+From cactus to fruit trees in bloom, to the classic hedge mazes and colorful explosions of flowering plants.

 It owes its name to one of its former owners, an official who retired there to take care of his garden.